roblevintennis/guest-posts/articles/the-little-button-that-could.md

 }
 ```

-I find `composes` aka [composition](https://github.com/css-modules/css-modules#composition) to be one of the coolest features of CSS modules;.
-In a nutshell we're copying our HTML/CSS version of `button.css` over wholesale, and then composing from our one `.btn` style rule.
+I find `composes` aka [composition](https://github.com/css-modules/css-modules#composition) to be one of the coolest features of CSS Modules.
+In a nutshell, we're copying our HTML/CSS version of `button.css` over wholesale, and then composing from our one `.btn` style rule.

-With that, we can go back to our `src/App.jsx` and import the CSS module `styles` into our React component with:
+With that, we can go back to our `src/App.jsx` and import the CSS Module `styles` into our React component with:

 ```jsx
 import "./App.css";